gavhanna/otter/README.md

 Additional setup details live in `docs/PROJECT_PLAN.md`.

+## Docker
+Production-grade Dockerfiles and a reference compose stack live in this repo, plus a GitHub Actions workflow that pushes both images to GHCR.
+See `docs/DOCKER.md` for build, registry, and Unraid deployment notes.

 ## First-Time Bootstrap
 1. Copy the sample environment file: `cp api/.env.example api/.env`.
 2. Either set bootstrap environment variables **before starting the API**: